 Chondroitin sulphate and glucosamine

-Glucosamine supplements are made from the exoskeletons of shrimp, lobsters and crabs and are found in three forms: glucosamine sulphate, glucosamine hydrochloride and N-acetyl-glucosamine.
+Glucosamine is naturally produced in healthy dogs, but it is impaired in dogs with osteoarthritis.
+Therefore, glucosamine can be administered as a supplement to compensate for the lack of glucosamine production.
+Glucosamine supplements are made from the exoskeletons of shrimp, lobsters, and crabs and come in three forms: glucosamine sulphate, glucosamine hydrochloride, and N-acetyl-glucosamine.

 Glucosamine is used by the body to make new cartilage.
 Chondroitin is also sourced from animal or fish cartilage and acts in the body to slow the rate of cartilage damage.
 Chondroitin and glucosamine, therefore, work together to promote healthy cartilage turnover.